cdapio/coopr/docs/docs/source/guide/admin/overview.rst

 Concepts
 ========

-As mentioned above, Cask Coopr works through the use of **Templates**, which dictate the configuration of the clusters that users can spin up.
+As mentioned above, Coopr works through the use of **Templates**, which dictate the configuration of the clusters that users can spin up.
 An administrator can specify any number of such templates to put into their **Catalog** for users.

-Several concepts central to cluster configuration are definable in Cask Coopr.
+Several concepts central to cluster configuration are definable in Coopr.
 These aspects are:

 * **Providers** - Infrastructure providers (such as Amazon or OpenStack) that supply machines.